-- Ensure that the infected person and other household members practice thorough handwashing with warm water and soap, especially before eating.
+- Ensure that the person who’s been infected and other household members practice thorough handwashing with warm water and soap.
+This is especially important before eating.

 - Encourage everyone in the household to shower and change their underwear every morning.

 - Clean everyone’s fingernails and cut them short.

-- Instruct the infected person and others to stop biting their nails.
+- Instruct everyone to stop biting their nails.

 - Tell the person who’s been infected to refrain from scratching the anal area.

 - Use hot water to launder all bedding, towels, washcloths, and clothing in the affected house.
 Dry these items using high heat.

 - Avoid shaking clothing and bedding to keep pinworm eggs from spreading into the air.

 - Don’t allow children to bathe together, as this can cause pinworm eggs to spread in the bath water.

 - Thoroughly clean any surfaces that may be infected, including toys, floors, countertops, and toilet seats.